airxiechao/oarword/README.md

 oarword
 =======

-A Javascript Based Doc/Docx Editor (Support Chrome only!)
+A Javascript Doc/Docx Editor (Support Chrome only!)

 1.Component